ArnavDagar/Arduino-Summer-Camp/README.md

 # Arduino-Summer-Camp
 In the summer of 2023, I conducted a summer camp to teach students programming and electronics using Arduino and simple components.
-The camp focused on showing how to make real world applications of a micro controller board (Arduino Uno R3 in our case) and components like LEDs, Buzzer, OLED Display, Ultrasonic Sensor, Water Sensor, Potentiometer, and Temperature and Humidity Senor.
+The camp focused on making real world applications like a five Key Piano, Automatic Piano, Metronome, Weather Station, Range Finder, Collison Alert and Water Overflow Detection systems using a micro controller board (Arduino Uno R3 in our case), sensors like Ultrasonic Sensor, Water Sensor, Potentiometer, and Temperature and Humidity and audio visual actuators or output devices like LEDs, Piezo Buzzer and OLED Display.

 This repostory contains the Code and Explanation for the projects.

 Learn more about each project on my [youtube channel](https://www.youtube.com/channel/UCszrNeQ_xBV6YQfvcIs6uVA).

 ## 1. Board Creation
 It was important to have all components assembled together so students had an organized workspace and could appreciate what is involved in making real applications and not just a quick demo.
 For this, I designed a layout in python (Arduino Project Layout.py) of a 8x10 inchees acrylic board.
 It was printed on vinyl sticker and then pasted on acrylic sheets.

 <img src="./Acrylic.jpg" alt="Image of Acrylic Sheet" /> <img src="./Vinyl.png" alt="Image of Vinyl Sticker" />